khushk21/Blockchain-Project/README.md

 Navigate into the `./webapp/src/controller/configurations.js` file.
 Make the following 2 changes:

-1. Change the address in the constant `DnsContractAddressGanache` to the value highlighted in the image above.
+1. Change the address in the constant `DnsContractAddressGanache` to the value displayed after contract address field.
 2. Change the `ENVIRONMENT` constant to `'Ganache'`.

 <a name="GanacheToMetamask"></a>